CodeAsm/lfs-pacman/README.md

 This is why the first step of each function will usually be to `cd` into the directory created during the extraction of the source tarball.

 #### Installing files
 When installing files, you cannot install them to the system root, but instead you have to install them in `${pkgdir}`.
-For certain packages this is done by using `make DESTDIR=${pkgdir} install` instead of `mkae install`.
+For certain packages this is done by using `make DESTDIR=${pkgdir} install` instead of `make install`.
 Not all packages use `DESTDIR`, however.
 If you're not sure how those packages should be built, you can always check the [Arch Linux packages](https://www.archlinux.org/packages/) or the `PKGBUILD` files from this repo.

 In some cases, the book will tell you to `mv` a directory.
 This will work while creating the package, but will cause problems when installing it.
 You should first create the directory with `install -vdm755 $dir_name`.